GenomicsAotearoa/RNA-seq-workshop/docs/index.md

 ## Content

-Before getting started, have a look at the [Supplementary data](./07_supplementary.md) for instructions on how to connect to NeSI Mahuika Jupyter.

 | **Lesson**                                         | **Overview** |
 |:---------------------------------------------------|:-------------|
 |[1.
 Background](./1_background.md){ .md-button .md-button--primary }                          | General overview of Simulations , Gene Regulatory Networks and Simulating Gene Regulatory networks |